theupdateframework/python-tuf/tuf/client/README.md

 # above.
 updater = tuf.client.updater.Updater('updater', repository_mirrors)

-# The client next calls the refresh() method to ensure it has the latest
+# The client calls the refresh() method to ensure it has the latest
 # copies of the top-level metadata files (i.e., Root, Targets, Release,
 # Timestamp).
 updater.refresh()

-# The target file information of all the repository targets is determined.
+# The target file information of all the repository targets is determined next.
 # Since all_targets() downloads the target files of every role, all role
 # metadata is updated.
 targets = updater.all_targets()